If you don’t know what lead nurturing is, or it isn’t going well for you, then you may be missing some important details.

 Now that you’ve seen the value of lead nurturing through content marketing campaigns, it’s time to dive into the steps it takes to create an effective email marketing nurture campaign.

 Where are your email leads in the funnel?

-To begin the process, you need to evaluate the different stages of your sales funnel and determine where your customers are in the funnel.
+To begin the process, you need to evaluate the different stages of your sales funnel and sales cycle and determine where your customers sit.

 We have created an in-depth article to help you understand email funnels better before undertaking this step.

-If you are sending emails that don’t match the intention of your leads, you could be turning potential customers away from your brand.
+If you or your reps are sending emails that don’t align with your leads’ intentions, you could be turning potential customers away from your brand.
 Therefore, the first step is to structure the perfect email for each situation, paying attention to who you are sending them to, how you automate them, when your leads receive them and why.
 Ask yourself these questions and start creating your emails.